Belgian translator and music-lover (b. around 1832 in Moscow; d. May 1897), born Adèle Depret.

 Adèle Bohomoletz died in May 1897.
 Her essential contribution to acquainting French readers with one of the masterpieces of Russian literature, as well as with other shorter works by Tolstoy (and possibly other Russian writers too), has for a long time not been properly recognized — to a large extent because of her own modesty.

 Correspondence with Tchaikovsky

-2 letters from Tchaikovsky to Adèle Bohomoletz have survived, dating from 1888 and 1893, of which the one highlighted in bold is available in an English translation on this website:
+2 letters from Tchaikovsky to Adèle Bohomoletz have survived, dating from 1888 and 1893, both of which have been translated into English on this website:

 Notes and References

 - See Turgenev's letters to Hetzel of 12/24 August 1871 and 15/27 September 1871 in: I. S. Turgenev: Полное собрание сочинений и писем (Leningrad, 1961–68), Письма ; том 11, p.
 124, p.
 135.

 - See Taneyev's letter to his parents from Berlin on 14/26 October 1876 in: (1951), p.
 379.

 - From Ursula Bähler's monograph Gaston Paris et la philologie romaine (Geneva, 2004), p.
 31, we learn that the maiden name of Paris's mother Pauline (1804–1865) was Rougé.
 Genealogical information on the GeneaNet website confirms that Gaston's mother Pauline and Adèle's mother Caroline were sisters.

 - See Taneyev's first letter to his parents from Paris on 15/27 October 1876 in: (1951), p.
 379. It was, incidentally, Turgenev who would help Taneyev to find affordable lodgings in the French capital.